decretist/Dissertation/Chapter1/school-faculty-university.md

 customs to the form of written statutes or by-laws, (2) the recognition or (if authoritative recognition was unnecessary) the exercise of the right to sue and be sued as a corporation, (3) the appointment of permanent common officers, (4) the use of a common seal."
-Powicke and Emden, *Rashdall's Medieval Universities*, Vol. I, p.299.
+[@rashdall_universities_1936, 299].

+[^a]: See [@southern_scholastic_1995, 310-318] for a discussion of the role that material and political conditions played in the rise of Bologna and Paris as major academic centers.